FCC provides you with the opportunity for classes or help preparing for the GED® test or National External Diploma Program.

 The state of Maryland offers two options to earn a high school diploma.

 The Adult Education program at FCC is a grant-funded program providing academic classes and other services to Maryland residents who do not have a high school diploma or who need a skills refresher for their jobs or continuing education.
-Students must be at least 17 years of age and not enrolled in pubic school.
+Students must be at least 17 years of age and not enrolled in public school.

 Take and pass all four sections of the GED® test -- Language Arts, Math, Science, and Social Studies -- to receive a Maryland high school diploma.